Why is My Car Leaking Coolant?

 Summer Road Trip

+Long drives, high temperatures, and extra mileage can push your vehicle to its limits.
 Let the ASE Certified Techs at Car-X Tire & Auto make sure your vehicle is safe & road ready!

-Fluids– Make sure that all critical fluids are full and ready to make the long trip with no problems along the way!
+Make sure that all critical fluids are full and ready to make the long trip with no problems along the way!
 This list includes engine oil, transmission fluid, brake and power steering fluid, and also differential fluid.
 Change any of these fluids that are at the end of their useful life.

-A/C– No time is the air conditioning system needed more then during a long road trip with the family all on board the vehicle.
+No time is the air conditioning system needed more then during a long road trip with the family all on board the vehicle.
 Cooler inside temperatures usually mean cooler tempers and a lot more enjoyable road trip.
 The A/C system should be checked for proper performance including compressor operation along with the cooling fans.
 You need to ensure that vehicle will be properly cooled when the outside heat is 90 plus degrees.
 Most newer vehicles are now equipped with a cabin filter and this needs checked yearly especially if anyone in the family suffers from allergies.
 Lastly, the A/C system should be checked for any small leaks so that the A/C does not quit half-way through your fun filled vacation trip.

 How to Maximize Fuel Economy